 Q: Who can help me with setting up and using my Learning Fund Portal?

-A: If you need further assistance with the Learning Fund Portal, click on the yellow chat icon at the bottom right of our homepage, or contact Admissions and Enrollment at 657-220-1000 or firstname.lastname@example.org.
+A: If you need further assistance with the Learning Fund Portal, contact Admissions and Enrollment at 657-220-1000 or firstname.lastname@example.org.

-A: Yes.
-Each student’s Learning Fund will be deducted the amount of the specific curriculum purchased.
-Costs vary per curriculum company, and we have over a dozen from which to select.
-Once a student’s enrollment process is finished, families meet with their EPIC teachers to review and discuss the available curricula options during (what we call) the ILP meeting.
+A: Costs vary per curriculum company, and we have over a dozen from which to select.
+Once a student’s enrollment process is finished, families meet with their EPIC teachers to review and discuss the available curricula options.

 Q: Does the cost of leasing EPIC devices and mobile internet come out of the Learning Fund?